Can a Garnishment on Court Deposits Be Cancelled in South Korea?

 Legal Status of a Non-Recourse Mortgagor Under South Korean Law

 A non-recourse mortgagor bears no personal obligation.
 Its liability is limited to the security it has provided — here, the amount deposited for each named creditor.
 The creditor therefore cannot acquire a claim for damages against the non-recourse mortgagor that exceeds the deposited amount.
-Because Company A deposited KRW 38 million specifically for B, Company A’s exposure to B was capped at exactly that amount.
+Because X deposited KRW 38 million specifically for Y, X’s exposure to Y was capped at exactly that amount — and Y had already received it in full.

 | Feature | Guarantor (보증인) | Non-Recourse Mortgagor (물상보증인) |